leancloud/docs-en/views/acl-guide.md

 ## Special Rules

-The `_User` class has a special rule.
-Without using masterKey (which will skip all permission checks), each user can only modify their user data, no matter what write permission granted in the ACL.
+The `_User` class has a special rule: without using masterKey (which will skip all permission checks), each user can only modify their user data, no matter what write permission has been granted in the ACL.

-## Retrieving ACL value
+## Retrieving ACL Value

-The ACL value will not return to the client-side by default.
+The ACL value will not be returned to the client-side by default.
-To also retrieve the ACL field of an object, you have to enable **Include ACL with objects being queried** in **Dashboard > LeanStorage > Settings**, and explicitly specify so when constructing a query:
+To also retrieve the ACL field of an object, you have to enable **Include ACL with objects being queried** in **Dashboard > LeanStorage > Settings**, and explicitly specify it when constructing a query:

 ```objc
 query.includeACL = YES;